minershive/hiveon-kb/guides/hiveon_asic_new.md

 **Warning!
 The script will find all the ASICs in the network, not just S9, S9i or S9j.
 And you must not flash anything other than S9 series with this firmware!**

-Now we’ll need to get your Farm Hash in the [Hive OS web UI](https://the.hiveos.farm/).
+Now we’ll need to get your Farm Hash in the <a href="https://the.hiveos.farm/">Hive OS web UI</a>.
 Go to your farm’s **Settings** tab, there you will see the **Download Firmware** and copy the link.
 It will be pre-formatted to include your Farm Hash.
 For example:

 `http://download.hiveos.farm/asic/s9/Antminer-S9-all-Hiveon-YOUR_FARMHASH.tar.gz`